LETTERS FROM ALA BORKOSHAVSKI TO HELENA BORKOSHAVSKI (Circa. 1984)

 Dear Helena,

 I’m writing to you because I met you in the cemetery, and you said you’d listen to me.
 You said you’d never seen a boy with wings before, and you said you didn’t care that I was bleeding out of my knee.
-I don’t know if it’s weird that I remember that entire conversation, but I know that every time I close my eyes I see the flames of your auburn hair.
-Again, I don’t know if this makes me weird, but I hope it doesn’t.
+I don’t know if it’s weird that I remember that entire conversation, down to each blink, each slight twitch of the finger, but I know that every time I close my eyes I see the flames of your auburn hair.
+And, I don’t know if all of this makes me weird, but I hope it doesn’t.

-Because I remember how confused you seemed, I realize that I failed to properly introduce myself.
-Hello, my name is Ala.
-I’m writing to you because I need someone to hear my cries of anguish, and to hopefully allow someone out there to understand the misery I feel every day.
+I remember how confused you seemed, and I kind of realize that I failed to properly introduce myself.
+My name is Ala.
+I'm writing to you because you told me you'd listen, and you told me you'd understand.
+And I need someone to listen to me.

-A few months ago, back when I was eleven, my Mother and I attempted to escape.
-Because I was transported via van from my house to the hospital, it was the first time I had seen the outside in years.
+A few months ago, back when I was eleven, my mother and I attempted to escape from here.
+It was the first time I had seen the outside in years.
 It was nighttime.
 Around, say, 2 A.M., maybe?
-Yeah, 2 A.M. sounds right.
-And we were running.
-In my arms, was my baby sister, gasping for air.
+2 A.M. sounds right.
+We were running.
+In my arms, I held my baby sister, both of us gasping for air.
+The first few surgeries that gave me my (...dysfunctional) wings had left me with lungs that were broken and scarred.
+When my heart beats too fast, I have a button in my leg that I have to press when my lungs are filled with blood, and on Tuesdays I need time with a tube.

-An experiment had gone wrong, leaving her at the cusp of death.
-Now, experiments failing was nothing new, most of my siblings were dead, but what was virtually unheard of was experiments escaping.
+An experiment had gone wrong, leaving my sister at the cusp of death.
+Experiments failing was nothing new, most of my siblings were dead, but what was virtually unheard of was experiments escaping.
 There had been rumors, every couple of years, among me and my peers that so-and-so escaped.
-Just last year, “Brutus” told me all about how he heard that Poseidon, the guy who got assassinated a couple years ago, escaped and it took them that long to track him down.
-I don’t know how true that is, especially because he was thirty nine years old and the vice president.
+Just last year, “Brutus” told me all about how he heard that Zeus, the guy who shot himself a couple years ago, escaped and it took them that long to track him down.
+I don’t know how true that is, especially because he was thirty nine years old and the presiden.
 I think they would’ve found him sooner.
 But that’s just me.

 While we were running, I thought about how I could be a superhero when I escaped.
 I mean, my wings were getting bigger every day!
 In just a couple of years, I’ll be sixteen.
-I thought about joining the Olympians, trying to find out which god I could play as.
-Maybe I could be Icarus… or Apollo?
-The possibilities were boundless.
+I thought about joining the Olympians and fighting in a war.
+Like they did in Vietnam.
+I distracted myself with attempts at figuring out which god I could masquerade as.
+Maybe I could be Icarus?
+Or, perhaps, Apollo?
+All the possibilities were boundless.
 I reached for the sky above the barbed wire fence, my wings flapping in the night sky.
 My Mother looked up at me, with awe.
-I knew that I’d come back for her someday.
-And in that moment, when the entire world felt possible- I came tumbling down.
-My exposed arms fell down against the dirt, scuffing them.
+Her little boy was going to be free.
+And we knew- We both knew, that I’d come back for her someday.
+I'd come back for everyone.
+And in that moment, when the entire world felt possible- I came tumbling down beneath my own weight.
+My exposed arms fell down against the dirt, scraping them.

-The baby I was holding was torn from my hands, and I’m not sure I ever saw her again.
+The child I was holding was torn from my hands, and I’m not sure I ever saw her again.
 Most of the youngers one cried.
 The second oldest, Angelo, sat next to me.
 He looked a lot more like our Mom.
-His eyes were that green-blue color Momma had, while I had my Father’s brown.
-His hair was straighter, and parted better, while my curly hair was all over the place.
+His eyes were that green-blue color Momma had, while mine had a much brighter, starker, blue.
+My dad's hair was straighter, parted better, while my curly hair was all over the place.
+Archangelo always found the time to take care of his appearence.

 “Ala?”
 He asked.